kyma-project/community/concepts/modularization/enable_disable_module.md

 ---
-title: How to enable and disable a Kyma module
+title: Enable and disable a Kyma module
 ---

 ## Overview